kristenvaccaro/interaction-design/assignments.md

 #### Lectures

 Attending lectures, and participating in discussions and activities, will help you learn more than the readings alone.
 But I recognize that "life happens", so you can earn full credit without attending every single class.
-You should attend 12 lectures and 6 studios for full credit.
+You should attend at least 12 lectures and 6 studios for full credit.
 Attendance will be measured using a Google form, so please bring a device (phone, tablet, laptop, watch?, smart glasses???) you can use to respond.

 #### Studios
-You will present your weekly design assignment in your studio each week and receive feedback from your peers.
+During the studio each week, you will present your progress on your portfolio project and receive feedback from your peers.
 The steps of the critique will be:
 1) **Listen:** Students will present their own work briefly.
 Other students should listen attentively: no phones, no working on your own project.
 2) **Ask questions:** Students should ask any questions they have about the work or the process.
 Examples: what inspired you?
 How did you accomplish X?
 What is your goal with element Y?
 Etc.
 3) **Offer feedback/suggestions:** Should have a reason/rationale.
 No personal attacks.
 If you provide negative feedback, you must provide a constructive suggestion.
 I like it because… You could improve by…

 As a general rule, you should expect to contribute at least 3 times to the discussion each studio.
 If active participation becomes an issue, we will count number of times each student participates.

-You may miss two studios without contacting us, without penalty.
-After that, each missed studio attendance will reduce your total studio attendance grade by 20%.
-To request an excused absence, contact both me and your studio TA by email.
+You should attend at least 6 studios for full credit.
+That means, you may miss two studios without contacting us, without penalty.
+After that, each missed studio attendance will reduce your total participation grade by 20%.
+To request an excused absence after your initial 2 "freebies", contact both me and your studio TA on Canvas.
+You should expect to provide some form of documentation about why you're missing additional studios.

 ## Portfolio Project (aka Design Assignments)